open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 OpenTelemetry Sum follows this logic:

-- If the aggregation temporality is cumulative and the sum is monotonic, then it becomes a Prometheus Sum.
+- If the aggregation temporality is cumulative and the sum is monotonic, it becomes a Prometheus Sum.
+- If the aggregation temporality is delta and the sum is monotonic, it may be converted to a cumulative temporality and become a Prometheus Sum, or it may be dropped.
 - Otherwise the Sum becomes a Prometheus Gauge.

 TODO: Example Sum Conversions